Economic and Political Overview

 Other parties include:

-- Prosperous Armenia (BHK): centre-right, it is the main opposition party
+- Prosperous Armenia (BHK): centre-right

 - Hanrapetutyun Party: conservative, pro-European